Jump to content

 Prompt

 “Create a set of [number] quiz questions related to [concept/phenomenon] within the context of [discipline].
-Generate [number] of questions tailored for students at [undergraduate/graduate level], ensuring each question is challenging yet appropriate for the specified academic level.
-Additionally, provide detailed answers for each question. “
+The questions should be tailored for students at [undergraduate/graduate level], ensuring each question is challenging yet appropriate for the specified academic level.
+Additionally, provide detailed answers for each question.“

 Bloom's Taxonomy